Nonprofits should be seeking big funding in the wake of the current economic challenges and tumultuous times.

 What can you eliminate that is not supporting your bottom line and mission?
 Ask, “Is this bringing in big dollars or helping serve our mission in a big way?”
 Decide and then take action.

-Absolutely, make adjustments now so you can share with potential funders what responsible actions you took to prepare for a year-long crisis – possibly a recession.
+Absolutely, continue to make adjustments so you can share with potential funders what responsible actions you are taking as this economic crisis continues.

 You want to show you have taken concrete steps to increase the efficiency and effectiveness of your organization.
 You run a business.